-Today’s post is going to cover ten tips for scoring cheap flight deals.
-Both now, and in the future when prices rise.
-Give this a quick read.
+Today’s post is going to cover ten tips about how to find cheap flights.
+Give this one a quick read.
 Your wallet will thank you later.

 1. Always Search For Cheap Flights In A Private Browser

-Always search for cheap flights in a private browser.
-You’re not crazy to see flight prices change the second or third time you’ve searched them.
+How to find cheap flights?
+In a private browser.
+It’s not abnormal to see flight prices change the second or third time you’ve searched them.
 Websites track human activity and tend to increase their prices to pressure travelers into booking flights, especially if they’ve seen popular routes searched several times.
 Put your laptop in incognito mode next time you browse!

 2. Utilize Helpful Flight Comparison Sites